-(108) The Directive shall be fully applicable to the insurers as of Ashad-End 2084.
+(108) The Directive shall be fully applicable to the insurers from its publication, without prejudice of the transitional provisions allowed in Annexure VII.
 Life Valuation Directives 2077 and Non-Life Valuation Directive 2076 shall not apply to the assessment of the solvency condition of the insurers.